 Fact: you are running some ancient decrepit edition of RHEL with too elderly a version of anything to run anything you need.
 You will need to install everything you use.
 That is fine, but be aware it’s a little different than provisioning virtual machines on your new-fangled fancy cloud thingy.
 This is to teach you very important and hugely useful lessons for later in life, such as which compile flags to set to get the matrix kernel library version 8.7.3patch3 to compile with python 2.5.4rc3 for the itanium architecture as at May 8, 2009.
 Why, think on how many times you will use that skill after you leave your current job!
 (We call such contemplation void meditation.)

-use spack, an HPC-specific build tool, which also lets you prototype on OSX.
+For HPC specifically, there is also spack, which also lets you prototype on macOS.

 Spack is a package manager for supercomputers, Linux, and macOS.
 It makes installing scientific software easy.
 With Spack, you can build a package with multiple versions, configurations, platforms, and compilers, and all of these builds can coexist on the same machine.